mariogarridopt/todo.nvim/README.md

 ### Configure

-The todo plugin needs to be initialised using:
+The to-do plugin needs to be initialized using:

 ```lua
 require('todo').setup {}
 ```

-However you can pass in some config options, the defaults are:
+However, you can pass in some config options, the defaults are:

 ```lua
 require('todo').setup {